z4f1r0v/z4f1r0v/README.md

 - 👋 Hi, I’m Aλex.
 - 👀 I’m interested in open-source.
-- 🌱 I’m currently learning Laminar.
+- 🌱 I’m currently learning Laminar, ZIO.
 - 💞️ I’m looking to collaborate on Scala, ZIO, Spark.
-- 📫 How to reach me zafirov.me
+- 📫 Reach me zafirov.me

 <!---
 z4f1r0v/z4f1r0v is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.